- Welcome

 legality or otherwise of actions or processes, such as marine

 pollution or human rights.
-Until Britain left the European Union, European law also applied in the UK, and
+Until Britain left the European Union,

 according to the principle of